Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Further Discussion on Related Work

 \paragraph{Linear Bandits.} The separator setting of our problem can be reduced to a linear bandit problem through the following steps.
-We can disregard the context variable and assume that the reward value of action $i$ is drawn from a distribution with mean $\A_i^T \bmu_i$ and a zero-mean noise $\epsilon_i$.
-Note that in this case, the mean of this new variable is the same as the mean reward for action $i$, and if the reward means are bounded, the noise becomes sub-Gaussian (for more details on this reduction, see \cite{causal-pareto-liu2024causal}).
+We can disregard the context variable and assume that the reward value of action $i$ is drawn from a distribution with mean $\A_i^{\top} \bmu_i$ and a zero-mean noise $\epsilon_i$.
+Note that in this case, the mean of this new variable is the same as the mean reward for action $i$, and if the reward means are bounded, the noise becomes sub-Gaussian (for more details on this reduction, refer to Section \ref{sec: non-optimal-linear}).

 In this setting, action $i$ corresponds to a point $\A_i$ in $\mathbb{R}^k$, resulting in a best-arm identification problem in linear bandits with finitely many arms.
-This problem was first introduced in \cite{linear-bai-soare2014best} and has been widely studied.
-Optimal algorithms for best arm identification in linear bandits are provided in \cite{linear-lazy-jedra2020optimal, linear-degenne2020gamification, linear-mohammadi22improved}.
-In \cite{linear-lazy-jedra2020optimal}, the authors propose an algorithm inspired by track and stop, called lazy track and stop, while \cite{linear-degenne2020gamification} presents an algorithm based on game-theoretic intuition.
-For additional algorithms on best arm identification in linear bandits, see \cite{linear-elimination-xu2018fully, linear-transductive-fiez2019sequential}.
-The causal bandit with linear assumption on the causal model is also been studied recently \cite{causal-linear1-varici2023causal, causal-linear2-yan2024robust}.
+This problem was first introduced by \cite{linear-bai-soare2014best} and has been widely studied.
+Optimal algorithms for best arm identification in linear bandits are provided in \citep{linear-lazy-jedra2020optimal, linear-degenne2020gamification, linear-mohammadi22improved}. \cite{linear-lazy-jedra2020optimal} propose an algorithm inspired by track and stop, called lazy track and stop, while \cite{linear-degenne2020gamification} present an algorithm based on game-theoretic intuition.
+For additional algorithms on best arm identification in linear bandits, see \citep{linear-elimination-xu2018fully, linear-transductive-fiez2019sequential}.
+The causal bandit with linear assumption on the causal model is also been studied recently \citep{causal-linear1-varici2023causal, causal-linear2-yan2024robust}.